 - If you don’t own the vehicle, include a letter from the owner authorising you to use it.

-- If your vehicle is not registered to the same address as on your application form, you can change your address by contacting NZ Post or NZ Transport Agency.
+- If your vehicle is not registered to the same address as your application, you can change your address online – NZ Transport Agency.

-If you buy a new vehicle or move to a new address, you will need a new permit.
+If you buy a new vehicle or move to a new address, you'll need a new permit.

 You can ask us to transfer any remaining time to a new permit.
-You'll need to remove the original permit from your vehicle and return it to us before the transfer can take place.
-The permit may come off in pieces, but it is important that we view all or parts of the old permit.
+Please remove the original permit from your vehicle and send it to us so we can transfer your remaining time.
+Even if the permit comes off in pieces, it’s important that we see all or parts of the old permit.